 - Average Watt Usage of Appliances & Calculating Usage

-Here yiou will find a list of common househould appliances and their typical wattage.
+Here you will find a drop down list of common household appliances and their typical wattage.
 Then, it shows you how to calculate the annual cost of your usage of that appliance.

 Rags to Riches

 I used to save things that were too shabby to donate to charity -- ripped tee shirts, pajamas, and sheets.
 Mostly we used them for cleaning paint brushes or something oily having to do with the car.

 Then, I noticed that I accumulated an awful lot of rags.
 I came up with this idea:

 I wash them first.
 Then, cut the rags into little squares, about 6 inches by 6 inches.
 They don't have to be exact.
 I do it while I'm watching TV or waiting for a pot to boil it's painless.

 I place the stack under my kitchen sink and whenever there is a spill, I use these instead of paper towels.
 I now buy about 1 roll of paper towels a year rather than one roll a month.

 Saves trees and the rags get used up.